programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 nanDECK also allows for parameters to be calculated through the use of “Expressions”.
 Expressions are delimited with “{” and “}”.

-If you are importing card elements through an external spreadsheet using nanDECK’s LINK command, then the program will know how many items have been loaded into each field of the spreadsheet.
-Because of this, we can use an expression to calculate the number of items in a given ‘field’ and then use that calculation as the endpoint of a given range.
+If you are importing card elements through an external spreadsheet using nanDECK’s LINK command, then the program will register how many items have been loaded in each field of the spreadsheet.
+For this reason, we can use an expression to calculate the number of items in a given ‘field,’ and then use that calculation as the endpoint of a given range.
 This way, you do not have to manually calculate and include in the script how many cards are being generated when items are added or removed from the spreadsheet of card elements.

 ```
 TEXT="1-{(FACT)}",\[FACT]